emmacadavra/creature-feature-drf-api/TESTING.md

 ![Error updating existing posts with default category](docs/images/fluffy-undefined.png)

-For this, I used dBeaver to access to my database and amend the post categories manually, which fixed the issue.
+For this, I used dBeaver to access my database and amend the post categories manually, which fixed the issue.

 #### Reactions